liuliu3dv/RoboVerse/docs/source/metasim/developer_guide/docstring.md

 ### Modules

 Every module file should begin with a module-level docstring describing its purpose.
-For example, for `metasim.cfg.objects`:
+For example, for `scenario_cfg.objects`:

 ```python